electricbookworks/electric-book/_docs/editing/questions.md

 ```
 {% endraw %}

-If each question file has a `marks` value in its YAML frontmatter, a quiz will add up those marks and show the total.
+If each question file has a `marks` value in its top-of-page YAML, a quiz will add up those marks and show the total.

 ### Applying classes to quizzes